Hrólfr Kraki: Modern references

 Danish playwright Johannes Ewald wrote a play about Rolf Krage (1770), based on Saxo's version of the story in Gesta Danorum.
 Danish poet Adam Oehlenschläger wrote a poem, Helge: et Digt (1814).

 The American writer Poul Anderson used this story in his novel Hrolf Kraki's Saga (1973).
 Anderson's story begins in earlier generations and more or less follows the version in Hrolfr Kraki's Saga described above.
 The book was well received by many fantasy fans.

 "Sellic Spell', a fictionalized treatment of the story by J. R. R. Tolkien, was published in Beowulf: A Translation and Commentary on May 22, 2014, Tolkien himself explaining that his was "a limited...attempt to reconstruct the Anglo-Saxon tale that lies behind the folk-tale element in Beowulf".

 The Danish Navy's first ironclad warship was named Rolf Krake.

-He is featured in the 2022 Action Adventure Video Game title; God of War Ragnarök as a challenging Boss Fight along with his 12 Berserkers.
+In the 2022 video game God of War Ragnarök, Hrólfr is featured as a malevolent ghostly berserker and the final opponent in a series of side-quests involving him and his twelve lieutenants.